 3. Clonidine

 Lifestyle adjustments play a major role in managing menopause naturally.
+In fact, healthy daily habits can significantly reduce symptoms and improve overall well-being.

 1. Healthy Diet